The Future Awards Africa

 The Future Awards Africa (previously known as The Future Awards) are a set of awards given by The Future Project, a social enterprise communications firm affiliated to Red Africa.
 The awards are intended to celebrate young people between the ages of 18 and 31, who have made outstanding achievement in the year under consideration.
-Forbes has described the awards as "Nigeria’s most important awards for outstanding young Nigerians".

 The idea for the awards was conceived by Chude Jideonwo, Adebola Williams, and Emilia Asim-Ita in 2005.

 History

-The Future Awards Africa first event was on February 6, 2006, at Magnolia Hall, City Mall, Lagos.
-The venue changes and the 2011 event was at the Landmark Events Centre, Victoria Island, Lagos.
+The Future Awards Africa's first event was on 6 February 2006, at Magnolia Hall, City Mall, Lagos.
+The venue for the 2011 event was the Landmark Events Centre, Victoria Island, Lagos.
 Since 2012, it has been held at the Altec Azcum in Port Harcourt, Rivers State.
-2013's edition was hosted by on-air personality Toke Makinwa and rapper Vector.
+The 2013 edition was hosted by on-air personality Toke Makinwa and rapper Vector.

-In 2013, the name of the awards was changed to The Future Awards Africa to reflect a partnership with the African Union.

 Categories, nomination, judging and awards

 The awards are given to winners in diverse categories, including the Young Person of the Year category.
-Some of the categories are: